 This was a moonless night and the ice front of me was so dark (I could just see the reflected green).
 I chose iso3200 for extra power because I was using f/4 to try and capture sharpness in the foreground.
 The sky was exposed within 20 seconds and the rest of the 77 seconds I carefully exposed the ice right in front of me with slow movements up to the half way point on my lens element.

-Gets your image in a single frame – useful for competitions.
+- Creates a dynamic photo in a single exposure– useful for competitions.

-Not the best method if you want star trails, but it works.
+- Not the best method if you want star trails.